amarpatel-xx/jhipster-multiple-human-readable-foreign-key-fields-example/README.md

 1. Open your favorite browser to [http://localhost:8080](http://localhost:8080), and log in with the credentials displayed on the page.
 2. Then, add a blog by giving it a name, handle and selecting a user.
 3. Add a tag by giving it a name.
 4. Finally, create a post by giving it a title, content, selecting a blog and a tag.

-Notice the Blog column shows `<blog-name>-<blog-handle>` and not the UUID of the blog.
+Notice the Blog entity shows the required category and blogId composite primary key fields.
 That is success!

 ## Have Fun with Micro Frontends and JHipster!

-I hope you enjoyed this demo, and it helped you understand how to build better microservice architectures with human-readable foreign key fields.
+I hope you enjoyed this demo, and it helped you understand how to build better microservice architectures with composite primary keys.

-☕️ Find the code for the underlying blueprint used here to  generate a JHipster application on GitHub: https://github.com/amarpatel-xx/generator-jhipster-multiple-human-readable-foreign-key-fields
+☕️ Find the code for the underlying blueprint for this example on GitHub: https://github.com/amarpatel-xx/generator-jhipster-cassandra-composite-primary-key

-☕️ Find the example code that uses the blueprint to generate a JHipster application  on GitHub: https://github.com/amarpatel-xx/jhipster-multiple-human-readable-foreign-key-fields-example
+☕️ Find the example code that uses the blueprint to generate a JHipster application on GitHub: https://github.com/amarpatel-xx/jhipster-cassandra-composite-primary-key-example

 🤓 Read the following blog post, by Matt Raible, that was used as inspiration for this project: [Micro Frontends for Java Microservices](https://auth0.com/blog/micro-frontends-for-java-microservices/)

-## Acknowledgements
+### Acknowledgements

-Thank you to [Matt Raible](https://github.com/mraible) and [Gaël Marziou](https://github.com/gmarziou)  for your invaluable contributions to this example and the underlying JHipster blueprint.
+Thank you to [yelhouti](https://github.com/yelhouti), [Jeremy Artero](https://www.linkedin.com/in/jeremyartero/), [Matt Raible](https://github.com/mraible), [Gaël Marziou](https://github.com/gmarziou), [Cedrick Lunven](https://www.linkedin.com/in/clunven/), [Christophe Borne](https://www.linkedin.com/in/christophe-bornet-bab1193/ ), [Disha Patel](https://www.linkedin.com/in/dishapatel860/) and [Catherine Guevara](https://www.linkedin.com/in/catherine-guevara-1a5375b1/) for your invaluable contributions to this example and the underlying JHipster blueprint.